roknicmilos/django-smart-fixtures/README.md

         - Provide folder destination path in settings that must be the same as the fixture file path
         - Provide fixture media files folder path in settings
+- TODO: Why `.yml` file extension doesn't work, and `.yaml` does?
+    - Leave a note in the README.md about this